 Littler Mendelson P.C.

-Montgomery Y. Paek, a shareholder at Littler Mendelson, P.C., represents and counsels corporations and businesses before state and federal courts in connection with all types of employment matters arising under federal and state laws, including actions involving:
+Montgomery Y. Paek, a shareholder at Littler Mendelson, P.C., represents corporations and management in all types of employment litigation including actions involving:

-Montgomery's practice focuses on employment litigation including class and collective actions, minimum wage and overtime, non-competes and trade secrets, discrimination and harassment, and director and officer liability.
-He has represented clients in dozens of class actions from inception through successful appeal.
-In his class action work, Montgomery briefed, argued, and obtained a landmark decision before the en banc Nevada Supreme Court that established the statute of limitations for minimum wage claims in Nevada.
+Montgomery is lead counsel in complex and contentious high stakes employment litigation in class and collective actions, injunctions for noncompete and trade secrets, discrimination and harassment, and director and officer liability.
+In class actions, Montgomery has represented clients in dozens of class actions from inception through successful appeal.
+Montgomery briefed, argued, and obtained a landmark decision before the en banc Nevada Supreme Court that established the statute of limitations for minimum wage claims in Nevada.
 Perry v.
 Terrible Herbst, Inc., 132 Nev.
-Adv.
-Op.
-75, 383 P.3d 257 (Oct.
-27, 2016).
+767, 383 P.3d 257 (2016).

 In noncompete and trade secrets cases, Montgomery has successfully argued, enforced, and prevented TROs and injunctions in cases involving c-suite executives and direct competitors against all manner of opposing counsel from hometown local firms to national Vault 100 firms.